ccyanxyz/betdice_robot/README.md

 ## EOS dice game robot

-Requirement: cleos, keosd, nodeos
+Requirements: cleos, keosd, nodeos, python3

-Fill in these fields with your own wallet info and EOS account:
+Replace these fileds with your own wallet and account info:
 ```python
 wallet_name = 'YOUR WALLET NAME'
 wallet_password = 'YOUR WALLET PASSWORD'